Published: 26-08-2024 09:00 | Updated: 08-10-2024 17:47

 Professor of Public Health Epidemiology at the Department of Global Public Health

 Jette Möller was born in 1970 in the Danish town of Køge.
 She holds a Bachelor’s degree in statistics from Linköping University and a Master’s in public health science from Karolinska Institutet.
 In 2003, she earned her PhD with a thesis on the factors that trigger myocardial infarction.
-She became was made docent at Karolinska Institutet in 2011 and senior lecturer in 2013.
-Since 2010, Jette Möller has led the development of Karolinska Institutet’s Master’s programme in public health science, for which she has been programme director since 2016.
+She became docent at Karolinska Institutet in 2011 and senior lecturer in 2013.
+Since 2010, Jette Möller has led the development of Karolinska Institutet’s Master’s programme in public health sciences, for which she has been programme director since 2016.
 Jette Möller was appointed Professor of Public Health Epidemiology at Karolinska Institutet on 14 June 2024.